-For each qualified low-income building in the project, project owners must maintain records that provide specific information for each year of the compliance period.
-The failure to maintain these records or otherwise comply with requirements in the DHCD LIHTC Compliance and Monitoring Reference Guide may result in the issuance of IRS Form 8823 and the eventual recapture of tax credits.
-All applicants are urged to review the LIHTC Compliance and Monitoring Reference Guide and require that project property managers have a thorough knowledge of the requirements under IRC Section 42 and the manual.
+For each qualified low-income building in the project, project owners must maintain records that provide specific information for each year of the Compliance Period.
+The failure to maintain these records or otherwise comply with requirements in the DHCD LIHTC Compliance and Monitoring Reference Guide may result in the issuance of IRS Form(s) 8823 and the eventual recapture of tax credits.
+All applicants are urged to review the LIHTC Compliance and Monitoring Reference Guide and require that project property managers have a thorough knowledge of the requirements under IRC Section 42 and the LIHTC Compliance and Monitoring Reference Guide.